Build A Saltwater Circuit

 - Tongue depressors (or popsicle sticks)

-Try adding more table salt and see if the light bulb shines brighter.
-Use a buzzer instead of a light bulb and see if more or less salt in the water makes the buzzer ring louder or softer.
+Try adding more sodium chloride (salt) and see if the lightbulb illuminates brighter.
+Use a buzzer instead of a lightbulb and see if more or less salt in the water makes the buzzer ring louder or softer.